clockspot/arduino-clock/INSTRUCTIONS.md

 Your clock can trigger signals for the time of day (chime), alarm, and timer.
 If your clock supports multiple signal types, you can choose which type is triggered by each function in the [settings menu](#settings-menu).

 * **Beeper** signal is played on a piezo beeper, using various patterns and pitches.
-* **Switch** signal switches on and off to control an appliance circuit (such as for a radio). **Alt** will switch it on and off manually.
+* **Switch** signal switches on and off to control an appliance circuit (such as for a radio).
+If supported, **Alt** acts as a power switch to toggle it on and off manually.
-	* If the alarm is set to use this, it will switch on for up to two hours. **Alt** will silence the alarm for the day (unlike the other buttons, which will trigger snooze if enabled, as usual).
+	* If the alarm is set to use this, it will switch on for up to two hours. **Alt** will switch it off without snooze (unlike the other buttons, which will trigger snooze as usual).
 	* If the timer is set to use this, it will switch on while the timer is running, like a “sleep” function.
 * **Pulse** signal simply sends short pulses (such as to ring a bell).